microsauce/gravy/README.md

 ### Handler Bindings
 The following objects are bound to every route and controller Closure in your application:

-	* render(String template, Map model)
+	render(String template, Map model)
-		 * render a view
+		 render a view
-	* renderJson(Map model)
+	renderJson(Map model)
-		* render a JSON response to the client (contentType='application/json')
+		render a JSON response to the client (contentType='application/json') forward(String uri)
-	* forward(String uri)
-		* forward request to the given uri
+		forward request to the given uri
-	* redirect(String uri)
+	redirect(String uri)
-		redirect the request to the given uri
-	* req - HttpServletRequest
+		redirect the request to the given uri req - HttpServletRequest - with additional convenience methods:
-		* Object attr(String attributeName)
+		Object attr(String attributeName)
-			* get the attribute with the given name
+			get the attribute with the given name
-		* Object attr(String attributeName, Object attributeValue)
+		Object attr(String attributeName, Object attributeValue)
-			* set the attribute of the given name and value
-		* String parm(String parameterName)
+			set the attribute of the given name and value String parm(String parameterName)
-			* get the parameter with the given name
+			get the parameter with the given name toObject(Class)
-		* toObject(Class)
-			* instantiate an object graph for the given class based on the parameters in this request
-	* res - HttpServletResponse
+			instantiate an object graph for the given class based on the parameters in this request res - HttpServletResponse
-	* sess - HttpSession
+	sess - HttpSession - with addtional convenience methods:
-		* Object attr(String attributeName)
+		Object attr(String attributeName)
-		* Object attr(String attributeName, Object attributeValue)
+		Object attr(String attributeName, Object attributeValue)
-	* out - PrintWriter
+	out - PrintWriter
-		* this is the HttpServletResponse.getWriter()
+		this is the HttpServletResponse.getWriter()
-	* chain - FilterChain (routes only)
+	chain - FilterChain (routes only)

 ### Scheduled Tasks